Consumer Chemical Products and Biocides Safety Control Act (K-BPR)

 – New active substances

 Substances not included in the list of existing active substances are considered as new active substances.
-For new active substances, there is no grace period and companies must obtain approval before producing or exporting to Korea market.
+For new active substances, there is no transitional period and companies must obtain approval before producing or exporting to Korea market.

 – Approval of AS